rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

 18. Mr. A, Miss B, Mr. C and Miss D are sitting around a table.
 They follow different trades: tailor, barber, washerman and cook.

-    (i) Miss B sits opposite to the cook
+    (i) Mr A sits opposite to the cook
     (ii) Miss B sits to the right of the barber
     (iii) The washerman sits to the right of the barber
     (iv) Miss D sits opposite to Mr. C